In 1964, Winston Moseley murdered Kitty Genovese.

 “About 40 people may have watched the rapes on Facebook as they happened, but none of them reported the crimes to the police.
 That’s raising ethical and legal questions about those who witnessed the crime, including whether they can be charged for their inaction.”

-So, why do I feel that it’s essential to tell the story about Kitty Genovese and The New York Times and write about these tragic events on a blog about public relations?
+So, why do I feel it’s essential to tell the story about Kitty Genovese and The New York Times?

 The Case for Keeping Online Records